mjuniper/ambitious-arcgis-app-2019/workshop/5-maps.md

 ```

 ### Add a utility function to convert an item to graphic JSON
+We'll use test driven development for this function:

 - run tests w/ `ember test -s`
 - type 'unit' into the `Filter` textbox and click `Go`